 The Post-Approval Teams are geographically based in the east and west of the county and are managed by Richard Mann and Jeanne James.

 The East Post-Approval Team has the full-time equivalent of 6 Supervising Social Workers and the West has the full-time equivalent of 5 Supervising Social Workers as the sixth Social Worker in this Team is a full-time Family Finder, seeking, and matching to, permanent placements in foster care for looked after children and young people.

-Tim Wells, the Senior Manager Placements and Resources, is our Agency Decision Maker (ADM) for all new approvals, matching to long-term foster placements and foster carer reviews which have been to our Fostering and Permanence Panel.
+Ian Smith, the interim Service Manager Placements and Resources, is our Agency Decision Maker (ADM) for all new approvals, matching to long-term foster placements and foster carer reviews which have been to our Fostering and Permanence Panel.

 Rebecca Holmes, the Operational Manager, is the delegated ADM for internally held annual reviews.

 A Fostering and Permanence Panel scrutinises the fostering assessments undertaken by the Fostering Service and recommends whether approval of an application should be granted, and the terms on which the approval should be given.

 The Fostering and Permanence Panel also scrutinises the first annual review carried out on newly approved foster carers, reviews which follow from the conclusion of the managing allegations procedure, reviews which request changes of approval, and reviews conducted on a three-yearly cycle in conjunction with the renewal in the foster carer’s DBS and medical examination.
 All other reviews are conducted internally.